sdicht/sdicht.github.io/docs/lit1/assignments/assignment-characters.md

 ```

 **Questions:**

-- How does the Knight serve as Chaucer's "control group"—the standard against which other pilgrims are measured?
+- How does the Knight serve as Chaucer's ideal at this point (i.e. the standard against which other pilgrims are measured)?
 - Even though he kills people in holy wars, why is he presented as the ideal Christian soldier?
 - What specific evidence in the text supports his status as genuinely virtuous?